 While you’re sending out applications, remember to keep learning.
 Build more projects for your portfolio and become an even stronger candidate for those jobs you’re after.

 The average junior web developer salary varies quite a bit, though.
-Depending on your location, the employer, and your skills, you could make anything between roughly $50,000 and $65,000 per year in the U.S.
+Depending on your location, the employer, and your skills, you could make roughly $50,000 per year in the U.S.

 When you feel confident enough in your skills, you can gain your first professional experience with small online freelancing jobs.
 That will not only teach you how to deal with clients and manage projects but also how to use your skills to create something valuable for a real-life website or app.

 With a bunch of practical projects in your portfolio, you can then apply for full-time web developer jobs.